NORAD: Fighter jets were trying to direct stolen plane over Pacific Ocean when it crashed

 “We’re lucky it went down on a very unpopulated island,” Eckrote said.

 Shortly after the plane was reported stolen Friday from Seattle-Tacoma International Airport, the Federal Aviation Administration notified the Department of Defense, according to the NORAD release.
-NORAD launched two F-15C fighter planes from Portland.
+NORAD launched two F-15C fighter jets from Portland International Airport.
+The jets were flown by crews from the 142nd Fighter Wing, which is part of the Oregon Air National Guard.

+The McDonnell-Douglas aircraft are single-seat tactical fighters, with armament that includes sidewinder missiles and a six-barrel cannon.
+The aircraft can fly at speeds of 1,875 mph, according to Military.com.
+At that speed, the F-15s could have reached the Q400 in less than five minutes after take off from Portland.

 The fighter planes intercepted the Q400 turboprop near Joint Base Lewis-McChord, NORAD said.
 The aircraft were trying to direct the stolen twin-engine plane toward the Pacific Ocean when it crashed on Ketron Island, the news release said.